 —Roy Harper, The Game

 …is the lyrics to Roy Harper’s epic song The Game (parts 1–5).
-You can say that a classic rock band like Black Sabbath defined, if not created (along with the all-but-forgotten Uriah Heep) the entire ‘metal’ genre; you can say Zeppelin was King of mythic rock in the undying strains of Stairway to Heaven; you can say Yes and Genesis were the Mozarts and Beethovens of Prog Rock; but only about Roy Harper can you say that he captured in one song the vast sweep of ‘civilization.’
+You can say that a classic rock band like Black Sabbath defined, if not created—along with Uriah Heep—the entire ‘metal’ genre; you can say Zeppelin was King of mythic rock in the undying strains of Stairway to Heaven; you can say Yes, Genesis, King Crimson and Gentle Giant were the Mozarts and Beethovens of Prog Rock; but only about Roy Harper can you say that he captured in one song the vast sweep of ‘civilization.’
 I was lucky enough to stumble upon Harper’s work in a discount record bin in Cranbrook, BC in the early ’80s, where I discovered the classic One of Those Days in England (1977).
 I was blown away.
 I’ve been a dedicated fan ever since.

-Roy lightens up on HQ and has some fun with Grown-Ups Are Just Silly Children.
+Roy lightens up on HQ and has some fun with Grown-Ups Are Just Silly Children, with its Chuck Berry choogle (as Creedence would call it).
 The chorus says it all.
-A buddy of mine who clearly ‘got it’ is probably the only person I know to have used this song at his wedding dance.
-And probably the only person to play such an ironic song at his wedding.
+A buddy of mine is probably the only person I know to have used this song at his wedding dance.
 I wonder how many of the guests got it.

-And then to completely capture your heart, Roy gives us the lovely melancholy of When An Old Cricketer Leaves the Crease, though I suppose it helps if you have at least some English in your blood.
-Even without that cultural tie, Roy’s melody is so hauntingly nostalgic, so yearning for the rosy twilight of a bygone day on a cricket pitch, the smell of scrunched grass and dark ale, you’re still utterly at his mercy.
-You might even feel some part of yourself has been there once.
+And then to completely capture your heart, Roy gives us the gorgeous melancholy of When An Old Cricketer Leaves the Crease.
+It probably helps if you have at least some English blood.
+Even so, Roy’s melody is hauntingly nostalgic, the champagne twilight of a bygone day on a cricket pitch, smell of scrunched grass and dark ale.
+You’re so at his mercy you begin to wonder if some part of your past has been there once.

-Harper is one of the most unsung (forgive the pun) heroes of the 1960s and ’70s British music scene.
-But then, he wasn’t interested in playing The Game.
+Harper wasn’t interested in playing The Game.
 The ‘star’ trip came with too heavy a price.
-Instead he is the musician’s musician, as friends like Jimmy Page and David Gilmour will attest.
-Both have guested many times on Roy’s albums.
+He was already well ahead of the wave of singer-songwriters blossoming in the early Seventies.
+It’s easy to forget too that the world of rock ’n roll then—at least in Britain—was actually a fairly small group of friends.
+As Roy sings of that innocent era, “Everyone a pop star…” Roy and Jimmy Page first worked together on Stormcock, and then many times after, including the uneven Whatever Happened to Jugula.
+David Gilmour and Kate Bush have guested many times on Roy’s albums.
 On the sublime Bullinamingvase (One of Those Days in England), even more rock royalty shows up: Paul and Linda McCartney, Bill Bruford (of Yes), Henry McCullough (Wings) and anyone else who happened to be walking by the control booth at EMI Records that day.
-Kate Bush is another collaborator.
 Chris Spedding laid down possibly the most white-hot guitar solo of his career in The Game.
-Current British sensation Joanna Newsom has toured extensively with Harper and son Nick Harper is another emerging master.
+Current British sensation Joanna Newsom has toured extensively with Harper and son Nick Harper is by now another established master.

-Roy is fiercely dedicated to social justice.
+Despite the veneer of cynicism, Roy’s lyrics have always erred on the side of social justice.
+It’s this tension between dogged idealism and jaded realism that distinguishes his work from other songwriters of the period.
+I respect him for succumbing neither to paranoia nor naïevté.
 Since he first picked up a guitar in the early ’60s, he has been uncompromising.
 His remorselessly frank lyrics have landed him in many a dispute with record companies seeking just another safe, syrupy Top 40 hit song.
-But Roy Harper is a man with a vision.
-Wild-eyed Ezekiel with a guitar, he is determined that civilization’s shadow will go on record in popular music.
-If Black Sabbath turned our shadow into a brilliantly scored B-movie rock parody, Harper laid out the folk troubadour form with an eviscerating social logic.
+A wild-eyed Ezekiel with a guitar, he’s determined that civilization’s shadow will go on record in popular music.
+If Black Sabbath at times turned our shadow into a brilliantly scored B-movie, Harper laid out the folk troubadour form with an eviscerating social logic.

 Not to mention, writing some of the most haunting melodies hardly ever heard by the masses.
 And a deft touch on the guitar worthy of the greats of the classic era.